 LAS International Programs also manages the application cycle for you.
 Our staff creates the study abroad course application within the campus-wide My Study Abroad system and manages student inquiries throughout the process.
 LAS International Programs will work with each faculty leader to tailor the application questions to meet the needs of a particular course.

 For faculty-led courses abroad, the faculty leader is responsible for reviewing all complete applications and selecting a final list of accepted students.
 If appropriate, LAS International Programs will request a ranked wait list for a course.
 Each course is different and has different prerequisites so each faculty leader may set their criteria accordingly.

 Pre-departure activities and resources

-AS International Programs staff works closely with each faculty leader to arrange program logistics and ensure faculty have the resources they need to lead a group abroad.
-Our office offers pre-departure workshops for students that cover country-specific information, safety and security, and identity discrimination abroad.
+LAS International Programs staff works closely with each faculty leader to arrange program logistics and ensure faculty have the resources they need to lead a group abroad.
+Our office offers pre-departure workshops for students that cover country-specific information, safety and security, as well as issues of identity and discrimination abroad.
 LAS International Programs staff also offer pedagogy and instructional design consultations to assist faculty best adapt their courses to a short-term study abroad experience.

 International safety and security

 All faculty and program leaders are required to attend a pre-departure safety & security workshop with the Office of International Safety and Security.
 For more information on upcoming workshops, please contact Andrew Collum.